bablukr056/bablukr056/README.md

 <h1 align="center">Hi 👋, I'm Bablu kumar</h1>
-<h3 align="center">I am a biotechnologist and computational biologist, with strong experience working with Large-scale datasets, running computational biology pipelines, Omics data analysis, RNA-seq data analysis and applying statistical and analytical approaches.
-Extending my research and technical experience, I also have strong proficiency in Python, R, MySQL, and Bash and their application in respective areas of bioinformatics.
-I work on Linux and possess good knowledge of cluster computing for scientific research..</h3>
+<h3 align="center">As a scientist, my work focuses on large-scale data analysis and computational biology.
+I have extensive experience with omics data analysis, including RNA-seq, as well as running and developing computational biology pipelines.
+I apply statistical and analytical approaches to interpret the results of these analyses and draw meaningful insights.

+To support my research, I have developed strong proficiency in several programming languages, including Python, R, and Bash.
+Additionally, I have experience working with relational databases, such as MySQL, to store and manage large datasets.

+I conduct my work on Linux, and I possess a deep understanding of cluster computing for scientific research.
+Through my technical and research expertise, I am dedicated to advancing scientific discovery and understanding complex biological systems..</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bablukr056&label=Profile%20views&color=0e75b6&style=flat" alt="bablukr056" /> </p>